cr8br0ze/cr8br0ze.github.io/README.md

 This is the source code to Zichong Meng's academic website: https://cr8br0ze.github.io/.
-Thanks to Jon Barron's template.
+Thanks to Jon Barron's academic website template.